uptane/deployment-considerations/customizations.md

 - Regulations may require or recommend that security be provided at the transport layer.
 Hence, a secure transport system may be required for non-technical reasons.

-- Use of transport layer security adds defense-in-depth, a security best practice, to the extent to which the transport layer security system can improve the detection, mitigation, or reporting of network disruptions.
+- Using Uptane over a transport layer security system does not weaken its own security properties.
+If the cost is low, then this may be viewed as adding defense-in-depth, especially if the security system can improve detection, mitigation, or reporting of network disruptions.

 - Security at the transport layer provides forensic proof of origin and destination (when strong mutual authentication is used).
 This may be necessary for compliance to OTA update standards and various current draft regulations.